Reporting

 P&L with Commentary

 Month-on-month and budget-vs-actual comparison.
-Every material variance explained — not just flagged, but contextualised with root cause and recommended action.
+Every material variance is explained - not just flagged, but contextualised with root cause and recommended action.

 Cash Flow & Runway